Custom Labels

 4. Lamination, cut, and quality-check

-Vinyl orders pass through the laminator for the chosen finish (gloss, matte, or satin) before the cutter applies the die-cut or kiss-cut path.
-Sheets are stacked, counted, and quality-checked against the proof, misregistration, ink density, and cut accuracy are all spot-audited at this stage.
+Synthetic orders pass through the laminator for the chosen finish (gloss or matte) before the cutter applies the die-cut path.
+Labels are wound onto rolls, counted, and quality-checked against the proof, misregistration, ink density, and cut accuracy are all spot-audited at this stage.

 5. Pack and dispatch

-Labels are packed flat with backing rigidity to prevent curl, sealed in protective packaging, and dispatched via tracked Australia Post or courier.
+Rolls are boxed with the wind protected against crush, sealed in protective packaging, and dispatched via tracked Australia Post or courier.
 Tracking link comes by email at dispatch.

 Application, Care, and Expected Lifespan